Wayne Barnes: Refereeing career

 He was appointed in 2008 to take charge of his first Heineken Cup knockout match, between Stade Toulousain and Cardiff Blues at Le Stadium on 6 April 2008.
 In 2010, Barnes officiated his first Heineken Cup Final between Toulouse and Biarritz at the Stade de France, Saint-Denis, on 22 May.

-After officiating at his second Rugby World Cup (in New Zealand) in 2011 and presiding over the third/fourth place play off game between Wales and Australia, Barnes refereed the Heineken Cup semi-final match on Sunday 29 April 2012; Clermont Auvergne v Leinster.
+After officiating at his second Rugby World Cup in New Zealand in 2011 and refereeing the third/fourth place game between Wales and Australia, Barnes refereed a Heineken Cup semi-final on Sunday 29 April 2012; Clermont Auvergne v Leinster.

-Barnes was one of the officials present at the Pacific Nations' Cup in Japan in 2013.
+Barnes was one of the officials at the Pacific Nations' Cup in Japan in 2013.

-On 25 May 2013, Barnes refereed the English Premiership final between Leicester Tigers and Northampton Saints (his fifth English Premiership final), during which Barnes sent off Northampton captain Dylan Hartley for calling him "a fucking cheat".
-This was the first time a player had been sent off in an English Premiership final.
-Hartley's subsequent 11-week ban at an RFU disciplinary hearing cost him his place on the British and Irish Lions tour of Australia (their first successful tour for sixteen years).
+On 25 May 2013, Barnes refereed the English Premiership final between Leicester Tigers and Northampton Saints, his fifth English Premiership final, during which he sent off Northampton captain Dylan Hartley for calling Barnes "a fucking cheat”.
+This was the first time a player had been sent off in a Premiership final.

 Barnes was one of 12 referees selected to officiate the 2015 Rugby World Cup.

 On 22 December 2017, Barnes broke the all time Premiership appearances record (191) for a referee while officiating Worcester Warriors 23–8 victory over London Irish.

 He was selected as a match official for the 2019 Rugby World Cup in Japan.

 In January 2022, Barnes refereed his 250th Premiership Rugby match.
 On 5 November 2022, Barnes refereed the match between Wales and New Zealand in the 2022 Autumn Nations Series.
 It was his 100th international match as a referee, equalling the record set by Wales' Nigel Owens.

+In October 2023, Barnes was chosen to referee the 2023 Rugby World Cup final between New Zealand and South Africa at the Stade de France, in his 111th test match and 27th World Cup match.
+Joining Barnes were compatriots Karl Dickson and Matthew Carley as assistant referees, and Tom Foley as the television match official.

+On 2 November 2023, Barnes announced his retirement from refereeing after officiating in 111 test matches, including five Rugby World Cups and 26 Six Nations matches.

+Barnes' autobiography, Throwing the Book, written with Ben Dirs, with an audiobook version narrated by Rich Keeble, was released by Hachette on 9 November 2023.